Gaspipe Casso – the early years

 In the 1970s, he appears to have “made his bones” by murdering a drug dealer who was a suspected stoolie or snitch.
 By 1974, at age 32, The Lucchese family made him a full member, of the Lucchese crime family.
 Gaspipe partnered with another young soldier, Vittorio Amuso, and started a criminal partnership that would last for years.
 They committed scores of crimes, including drug trafficking, burglary, and murder.
 Later in life Gasspipe will claim to be one of the greatest burglars ever known.
 He claimed in a 60 minutes interview that he was an expert with a magnesium burning bar to open heavy safes and bank vaults.
 He believes the character played by James Caan in Thief was based on him and his exploits.
 I really don’t agree with that because this crew as based in Chicago and they had a real deal Chicago burglar Chicago Outfit burglar as a technical advisor and he had a small part in the film.

-To go to the store or make a donation click here
+To go to the store click here

 To rent Gangland Wire, the documentary, click here